Glucocorticoid: Arousal and cognition

 Glucocorticoids act on the hippocampus, amygdala, and frontal lobes.
 Along with adrenaline, these enhance the formation of flashbulb memories of events associated with strong emotions, both positive and negative.
 This has been confirmed in studies, whereby blockade of either glucocorticoids or noradrenaline activity impaired the recall of emotionally relevant information.
 Additional sources have shown subjects whose fear learning was accompanied by high cortisol levels had better consolidation of this memory (this effect was more important in men).
 The effect that glucocorticoids have on memory may be due to damage specifically to the CA1 area of the hippocampal formation.

 In multiple animal studies, prolonged stress (causing prolonged increases in glucocorticoid levels) have shown destruction of the neurons in the hippocampus area of the brain, which has been connected to lower memory performance.

-Glucocorticoids have also been shown to have a significant impact on vigilance (attention deficit disorder) and cognition (memory).
+Glucocorticoids have also been shown to have a significant impact on vigilance, cognition and memory.
 This appears to follow the curve described by Yerkes–Dodson law, as studies have shown circulating levels of glucocorticoids vs. memory performance follow an upside-down U pattern.
 For example, long-term potentiation (LTP; the process of forming long-term memories) is optimal when glucocorticoid levels are mildly elevated, whereas significant decreases of LTP are observed after adrenalectomy (low-glucocorticoid state) or after exogenous glucocorticoid administration (high-glucocorticoid state).
 Elevated levels of glucocorticoids enhance memory for emotionally arousing events, but lead more often than not to poor memory for material unrelated to the source of stress/emotional arousal.
 In contrast to the dose-dependent enhancing effects of glucocorticoids on memory consolidation, these stress hormones have been shown to inhibit the retrieval of already stored information.
 Long-term exposure to glucocorticoid medications, such as asthma and anti-inflammatory medication, has been shown to create deficits in memory and attention both during and, to a lesser extent, after treatment, a condition known as "steroid dementia".